T of C

 Personal email me search me

-Qin Tunings, Some Theoretical Concepts / Problems with just intontation tuning / mode / rhythm / HIP / glossary 首頁
+Qin Tunings, Some Theoretical Concepts / Problems with just intontation tuning / 1-, 5- & 9-string qin tuning 首頁

 1. Introduction

-When my teacher first taught me to tune my guqin there was no discussion either of mathematics or of absolute pitch.
-On this site the mathematics are discussed either elsewhere or in appendices below:
+When my teacher Sun Yuqin first taught me to tune my guqin there was no discussion of absolute pitch any more than there was of mathematics.
+On this site mathematical calculations are discussed either elsewhere or in the appendices below.

 1. For calculations based on relative pitch see Qin Tunings, Some Theoretical Concepts.

-2. For finger positions generally used see Appendix I, Theoretical Finger Position Charts.2
+2. For finger positions generally used see Appendix I, Representational Finger Position Charts.7

 3. For the resulting harmonics with do = 60 Hz, see Appendix II, Pitches available in harmonics.